rhearty1/rhearty1.github.io/_posts/2022-05-22-AT Section Hike from Mathews Arm to Harpers Ferry.md

 ![](/assets/2022-05-at/birthday.jpg)

+Buck's nanny also left him [this heartwarming voicemail](/assets/2022-05-at/message-from-nanny.mp3).

 On Wednesday, we decided to take it easy after a hard time on the Roller Coaster.
 We decided to camp and shower at Bears Den, and walked the half-mile down the road to Bears Chase Brewery, with its lovely view east.
 The family in back was so kind.
 We chatted with them for a while before the grandpa offered us a beer.

 ![](/assets/2022-05-at/bears-chase.jpg)